TaitoUnited/full-stack-template/README.md

 ## Architecture Overview

-> TIP: You can use [Gravizo](https://www.gravizo.com) for making a architecture diagram if the diagram does not contain any confidential information.
+DIAGRAM: You can use [Gravizo](https://www.gravizo.com) for making a architecture diagram if the diagram does not contain any confidential information.
 Note that architecture diagram is not mandatory if the architecture is very simple.

-DIAGRAM

 ### Integrations